 So, Article 1 clarifies that the scope of the Standard is limited to organizations (companies, firms, associations, and other businesses) and shall be followed also by the public sector and by reviewers when assessing the data processing activities.
 The rule seems then to self-limit itself to the private sector, stating that the public sector has to follow its rules only when supervising, assessing and administering the processing activities made by the ‘various entities’ subject to the Standard.

 This Standard then is not intended to discipline the data processing made by the Chinese public sector, while the European Regulation is aimed also to Member States and their administrative bodies (except for some particularly sensitive areas, as seen above).
 It is, obviously enough, a difference that is connatural to the fact that the Chinese Guobiao is a recommended standard, and that the Chinese government will enact and follow its separate specific rules for processing personal data later on.
-It is interesting to note, though, that this rule would not be capable to curb the phenomenon of human flesh research seen in Chapter 2, since it is not applicable to individuals.
+It is interesting to note, though, that this rule would not be capable to curb the phenomenon of human flesh search, since it is not applicable to individuals.

 As well, also E.U. law would be inadequate to reach that objective, since it is not applicable to individuals that act for personal means (it is, although, arguable that the collective effort aimed to search for personal data on the web would not fall under the definition of ‘purely personal activity’).

 Other differences arise when examining the types of processing subject to the Standard, with its Article 1 that goes on to state that the Standard applies to the processing of personal data, giving then a non-exhaustive list of types of processing (collection, storage, use, sharing, transfer, and disclosure).

 The standard then, seems to be applicable to more kinds of processing when compared to its European counterpart (that excludes manual processing not intended for a filing system).